Middle-earth Role Playing: History

 I.C.E. published the first edition of MERP ruleset in 1984 and a second edition in 1986.
 A collector's edition was published in 1993, based upon the second edition with twice the number of pages.
 I.C.E. was working on the third edition that was never published, along with many adventure and campaign modules, until Tolkien Enterprises revoked the license for games based on The Hobbit and The Lord of the Rings in 1999.
 I.C.E. declared bankruptcy in 2000.

-A related quarterly magazine, Other Hands Magazine created by Professor Chris Seeman, supporting the MERP community, was also sent a desist by Tolkien Enterprises and ceased publication in 2001.
+A related quarterly magazine, Other Hands Magazine, created by Professor Chris Seeman to support the MERP community, was also required to desist by Tolkien Enterprises and ceased publication in 2001.

-A second magazine named Other Minds Magazine created by Hawke Robinson, (named in recognition of the previous Other Hands quarterly, both about a quote from J. R. R. Tolkien's Letters) began publication in 2007.
+A second magazine, named Other Minds Magazine, created by Hawke Robinson (and named in recognition of the previous Other Hands quarterly, both about a quote from J. R. R. Tolkien's Letters) began publication in 2007.
 It also supports the role-playing community using ICE's MERP, Decipher's LotR, Cubicle 7's The One Ring Roleplaying Game, and other Tolkien-centric role-playing game systems.

 In 1991-1993, I.C.E. also published the Lord of the Rings Adventure Game.
 It used a simpler system than MERP and was intended to introduce new players to role-playing.

 A UK edition was published by Games Workshop in 1985.
 It featured the First Edition rules, with a new box and booklet art by Chris Achilleos, along with 25mm floorplans for the sample adventure.
 Both the first and second edition ruleset and most of the adventure modules were translated for a German edition as Mittelerde-Rollenspiel (MERS) by Citadel Verlag, later Laurin Verlag, later Queen Games, starting in 1987.
 In Sweden a translated version called Sagan om Ringen: Rollspelet was released in 1986 by Target Games, followed by several translated modules.
 In Japan a translated version was released in 1987 by Hobby Japan.
 A Finnish language edition (Keski-Maa Roolipeli or KERP) was published in 1990.
 The first and second edition ruleset were translated for a French edition as Jeu de rôle des Terres du Milieu (JRTM) by Hexagonal, starting in 1986.

 In the summer of 2005, a new annual convention began known as Merpcon (Middle-earth Role Playing Convention).
 It initially used the ICE MERP and ICE Rolemaster role-playing game systems.